 Note: If there is no custody order (e.g., separation, never married), verified biological parents have equal rights to the child.
 Ways to verify include a state-issued identification card along with a birth certificate, paternity action, or custody order stating this individual is the parent.

-As a Christian organization, HOPE Prima does not discriminate based on race, gender, national origin, disability, color or other protected class applicable to institutions of faith.
+As a Christian organization, HOPE Fidelis does not discriminate on the basis of race, gender, national origin, disability, color or other protected class applicable to institutions of faith.

 Retention Policy

 RETENTION POLICY HOPE CHRISTIAN SCHOOLS